All Episodes

 You're using Assassin's Creed philosophy.

-Just go up someone, triangle, circle.
+Just go up to someone, triangle, circle.

 It worked.

-See, but work for the most part.
+See, it worked for the most part.

-Um flaneurin is when you just go into the world and like just have an adventure, just sort of follow your nose, as it were, see where you end up.
+And flanneuring is when you just go into the world and like just have an adventure, just sort of follow your nose, as it were, see where you end up.

-Like someone might invite you to do a thing, you might find yourself in a pet shop with reptiles, you might find yourself rescuing a fallen cyclist in the middle of the road.
+You might find yourself rescuing a fallen cyclist in the middle of the road.

 You still play that every day.

-Oh, yeah, that's why I do.
+Oh, yeah, that is why I do.

 I'm playing it now.